Kevsely/Kevsely/README.md

 My friends and programming buddies know it, but they never call me like that.
 They prefer to call me Kevsely or Kev saying it look more "geeky" that way. 😎

-If you find me somewhere, I'll probably be:
+If you find me somewhere, so I'll probably be:
 - Coding 👨‍💻
 - Thinking about a piece of code 🤔
 - Or trying to figure it out a way to solve a bug in my codes 🤯